 The Fifth Estate

 The Fifth Estate is a Hollywood thriller movie about the popular news leaking website, WikiLeaks.
 Directed by Bill Condon, the movie is based on the books Inside WikiLeaks: My Time With Julian Assange and the World’s Most Dangerous Website written by Daniel Domscheit-Berg as well as WikiLeaks: Inside Julian Assange’s War on Secrecy by British journalists David Leigh and Luke Harding.
-The film stars Benedict Cumberbatch as the founder and editor-in-chief of WikiLeaks, Julian Assange, whereas Daniel Bruhl plays Daniel Domscheit-Berg, former spokesperson at WikiLeaks.
+The film stars Benedict Cumberbatch as the founder and editor-in-chief of WikiLeaks, Julian Assange, whereas Daniel Bruhl plays Daniel Domscheit-Berg, the former spokesperson at WikiLeaks.

 Directed by Phil Alden Robinson, Sneakers is a 1992 caper film revolving around the life of two college friends, Martin Brice played by Robert Redford and Cosmo played by Ben Kingsley.
 The film is about retrieving a black box that is pursued by a criminal organization in order to use it for destabilizing world economy, whereas Martin gives all in to keep the box away from these crime lords while trying to return it back to the NSA.